Feature #6015: Tails based on Wheezy

 Even once this is fixed upstream (for Jessie), we might want to simply comment out the resetting code in NM (as long as Tails is based on Wheezy).
 After a quick look at the code, it seems to be a one line change in two places.

-#2 Updated by sajolida almost 6 years ago
+#2 Updated by sajolida over 6 years ago

 - Subject changed from NetworkManager in Wheezy resets MAC address to the permanent one once disconnected to NetworkManager in Wheezy resets MAC address to the inital one once disconnected